The Mount is a small hill on Fleetwood Esplanade. At the top of it is The Mount Pavilion and it’s surrounded by the Mount Gardens.

-Heritage Open Days
+Fleetwood Heritage Open Days

 The Mount Crest

-The Crest is a relatively new thing, installed on the slope to the seaward side of the Mount.
+The Crest is a relatively new addition, installed in 2015.
+Find it on the slope to the seaward side of the Mount.

-Would you like your own Mount Pavilion?
+Own your own Mount Pavilion!

-Have a look at the Visit Fleetwood website homepage for more of the latest updates.
+Have a look at the homepage of the Visit Fleetwood website for more of the latest updates.

-If you love the Fylde Coast you ought to sign up for our weekly email newsletter.
-It’s packed full of interesting things and will arrive in your inbox all 52 weeks of the year.
+Love the Fylde Coast?
+Sign up for your weekly email newsletter.
+Packed full of interesting things it arrives in your inbox all 52 weeks of the year.